perxpective/Cybersecurity-Therapy/MRE/Chapter 4 - Windows Executables and Packers.md

 ### Signsrch
 - Command-line tool to search for signatures in files and executables
 - Recognise large number of compressions, multimedia, encryption algorithms and anti-debugging code

+### BinText
+- Small, fast, text extractor
+- Extract plain Unicode, resources strings
+- Free tool from McAfee

+### Strings2
+- Extracts ASCII and Unicode in one step